-- SITE URL (without http://www): For example if your site is http://www.example.com just use example.com to login to your FTP client.
+For example, if your site is https://www.example.com then just use example.com to log in to your FTP client.

 Username / Login

 This is the username to log into your FTP account only.
 Please note that your Panel WebID is NOT the FTP username.
-You can find this information in the email DreamHost sent to you when you either signed up or created the FTP user account.
-You can also find all of your users under (Panel > ‘Users’ > ‘Manage Users’).
-To view which user is assigned to which domain, go to (Panel > ‘Domains’ > ‘Manage Domains’).
-To the right of each domain (under the web hosting column) is the user assigned to that specific domain.
+You can find this information in the email DreamHost sends to you when you either signed up or created the FTP user account.
+You can also find all of your users under FTP Users & Files.
+To view which user is assigned to which domain, go to Hosted Domains.
+To the right of each domain (under the Web Hosting column) is the user assigned to that specific domain.

 This is the password to log into your FTP account only.
 Please note this is NOT the same password you use for your Panel.
-You can reset it under (Panel > ‘Users’ > ‘Manage Users’).
 Allow up to 15 minutes for it to update in the system before it’s active.

 Where do I put my files once connected via FTP?

 Once you've connected to the server, you are ready to upload your files.
-View the following article for information on the location to upload your website files:
+See the following article for information on where to upload your website files: